-Brinjals are delicious vegetarian treats that are can be boiled, baked, fried or even made into chips.
-Apart from its taste enhancing feature, it also has health benefits such as being an immunity booster and cholesterol regulator.
+Brinjal or eggplant is a delicious vegetable that are can be boiled, baked, fried, or even made into chips.
+Apart from being delicious, it has health benefits such as boosting immunity and regulating cholesterol.

-Eggplant or more popularly known as aubergine or even brinjal.
-It is a plant that is grown extensively for its fruit.
-It is known as an eggplant as it is shaped like an egg, looks glossy and is purple in colour.
-Eggplant is found to be rich in carbohydrates, proteins, vitamins and minerals and thus is well liked by people all over the world for its various health benefits.
+An eggplant is more popularly known as aubergine or brinjal.
+It is a plant that is extensively grown for its fruit.
+An eggplant is shaped like an egg, looks glossy, and is purple in colour.
+Eggplants are rich in carbohydrates, proteins, vitamins and minerals, and are well-liked by people all over the world for their various health benefits.

 Can You Eat Brinjal During Pregnancy?

 Is eating brinjal or aubergines during pregnancy beneficial?
-The answer is simple – it is recommended for pregnant women due to its various benefits.
-Brinjal helps in the development of the foetus as it provides vitamins such as vitamin A and vitamin E. Brinjal also contains folic acid that in turn boosts the development of red blood cells in the developing foetus.
+The answer is simple – it is recommended for pregnant women due to its various health benefits.
+Brinjal helps in the development of the foetus as it provides vitamins like vitamin A and vitamin E. Brinjal also contains folic acid, which boosts the development of red blood cells in the developing foetus.
 So, what are the health benefits of eating brinjal during pregnancy?
 Read on.

 1. Enhances immunity

-Brinjal is found to be rich in vitamin C which in turn is known to augment a body’s resistance towards varied diseases.
-Thus brinjal is good for pregnancy as it helps pregnant women stay away from health problems as even a simple fever or infection to a pregnant woman could harm the baby.
+Brinjal is found to be rich in vitamin C, which is known to augment the body’s resistance against various diseases.
+Brinjal is, thus, good for pregnancy, as it keeps the pregnant woman away from health problems, keeping both mom and baby safe.

 2. Decreases risk of hypertension

-A pregnant woman is more vulnerable to hypertension and blood pressure problems, and for the same reason eggplant is a recommended diet option as it is found to be rich in thiamin, bioflavonoids, and riboflavin which in turn help regulate hypertension.
-Brinjal helps regulate blood pressure levels, assures good heart rate and also mitigates the risk of other health problems a woman may experience during pregnancy.
+A pregnant woman is more vulnerable to hypertension and blood pressure problems, and for this reason, eggplant is a recommended diet option.
+Eggplant is found to be rich in thiamin, bioflavonoids, and riboflavin, which help regulate hypertension.
+Brinjal helps regulate blood pressure levels, assures a good heart rate and mitigates the risk of other health problems a woman may experience during pregnancy.

 3. Boosts proper development of the baby

-Eggplant or brinjal is found to be rich in vitamin C, vitamin A, vitamin E, B complex and even niacin.
-These rich sources all together help in the proper growth of the fetus.
+Eggplant or brinjal is found to be rich in vitamin A, vitamin E, B complex, and niacin.
+These rich sources together help in the proper growth of the foetus.

 4. Helps regulate cholesterol levels

-Eggplants are believed to reduce bad cholesterol levels or more aptly the low-density lipoproteins (LDL) levels and in turn boost good cholesterol levels or the high-density lipoproteins (HDL) levels.
-By regulating the cholesterol levels, the eggplant also helps in mitigating the heart-related issues and boosts cardiovascular well-being in a pregnant woman.
+Eggplants are believed to reduce bad cholesterol or low-density lipoprotein (LDL) levels and boost good cholesterol or high-density lipoprotein (HDL) levels.
+By regulating cholesterol levels, eggplants also help in mitigating heart-related issues and boost a pregnant woman’s cardiovascular well-being.

 5. Helps treat digestive issues

-Brinjal is found to be rich in dietary fibre which in turn helps in the easy processing of food and waste inside the intestinal areas which helps in mitigating digestion issues in a pregnant woman.
-Brinjal also ensures normal bowel movement thus eliminating the main problem a pregnant woman goes through, constipation.
+Brinjal is found to be rich in dietary fibre which helps in the easy processing of food and waste in the intestines and mitigating digestion issues in a pregnant woman.
+Brinjal also ensures normal bowel movements, thus eliminating one major problem a pregnant woman faces- constipation.

-Red blood cells (RBCs) are essential for the growth of the foetus as it greatly helps in the development of nerves, brain cells, and muscles and also ensures sufficient iron presence in both the mother and the baby.
-Brinjal contains folate which when consumed transforms into folate acid.
-Folate acid is a basic source for producing red blood cells and thus making brinjal an essential food for pregnant women.
+Red blood cells (RBCs) are essential for the growth of the foetus as they help in the development of nerves, brain cells, and muscles, and also ensure sufficient iron levels in both the mother and the baby.
+Brinjal contains folate, which transforms into folic acid.
+Folic acid is the basic source of the production of red blood cells, thus making brinjal an essential food for pregnant women.

-Eggplant is rich in various minerals such as magnesium, iron, potassium, copper, calcium, phosphorus, zinc and even manganese.
-These minerals all together help in regulating electrolyte balance and also helps in regulating proper blood supply, both in mother and the child.
+Eggplant is rich in various minerals such as magnesium, iron, potassium, copper, calcium, phosphorus, zinc, and manganese.
+These minerals together help in regulating the body’s electrolyte balance and regulate the blood supply in both mother and baby.

-8. Helps in keeping a check on gestational diabetes
+8. Helps keep a check on gestational diabetes

-Pregnant women are more vulnerable to gestational diabetes.
-In such cases, it becomes essential to regulate the blood sugar levels, and eggplant exactly does that.
-Eggplant helps in controlling blood sugar levels by averting any kind of fluctuations in the same.
+Pregnant women are more vulnerable to developing gestational diabetes.
+In such cases, it becomes essential to regulate one’s blood sugar levels, and eggplant does exactly that.
+Eggplant helps in controlling blood sugar levels by managing any kind of fluctuations in the same.

 3. May lead to allergies

-Brinjal is believed to induce high levels of acidity in pregnant women, which may cause them anxiety and discomfort.
-Thus for avoiding high acidity levels, brinjal is not a recommended food item for pregnant women.
+Brinjal is known to induce high levels of acidity in pregnant women, which may cause them anxiety and discomfort.
+To avoid high acidity levels, brinjal in excess is not recommended for pregnant women.

-Having discussed the pros and the cons, it also becomes important to discuss the ways in which eggplant should be added to the diet of a pregnant woman.
-One should keep in mind the following serving suggestions to make sure brinjal provides more of benefits rather than the side effects.
+Having discussed the pros and the cons, let’s discuss the ways in which eggplant can be added to a pregnant woman’s diet.
+One should keep in mind the following serving suggestions to make sure brinjal provides more benefits instead of side-effects.

-- Washing eggplant before preparing it is highly recommended as unwashed eggplant may lead to bacteria-borne diseases
+- Washing the eggplant before preparing it is highly recommended, as an unwashed eggplant may lead to bacteria and parasite-borne diseases.

-- Eggplant is not at all preferred in pregnant women if they have a history of allergies related to consuming it
+- Eggplant is not recommended for pregnant women who have a history of allergies related to it.

-Brinjal or eggplant has numerous health benefits such as improving the circulatory system and keeping gestational diabetes at bay.
+Brinjal or eggplant has numerous health benefits, such as improving the circulatory system and keeping gestational diabetes at bay.
 However, it can lead to a plethora of health problems such as premature delivery and increased acidity.
-Taking stock of this, it is best to eat brinjal in moderation.
+Taking stock of this, it is best to consume eggplant in moderation.
 Avoid it entirely if you have had a history of problems associated with brinjal.